stalart-community-dev/stalart-community-jvm/README.en.md

 3. Select `Install`.
 4. Launch the game.
 5. Switch profiles later via `Select Config` if needed.
+6. if you need launch vanila launcher select `Uninstall`

 ## Configs and presets